TL;DR

 On the other hand, industries with long project timelines may prefer annual reviews to account for extended performance periods.

-This approach ties employee rewards to the company’s overall health, reinforcing the link between individual contributions and business sustainability.
+The pool ties rewards to company health and links individual contributions to sustainability.
 It also introduces frustration when employees deliver strong results but payouts are limited by external financial conditions.
 Clear communication about how the bonus pool is determined is key to maintaining trust.

 Incentive pay structures can be capped, placing a ceiling on earnings, or uncapped, allowing top performers to earn without restriction.
 Capped plans help organizations control costs and maintain predictability, but they may reduce motivation once the ceiling is reached.